Greetings on the feast of Saint Mary MacKillop.

 Sister Helena McCarthy – Memories of Mary by those who knew her p 71, 2010

-Sr Monica Cavanagh rsj is the Congregational Leader of the Sisters of St Joseph of the Sacred Heart.
+Sr Monica Cavanagh rsj is the Congregational Leader of the Sisters of Saint Joseph of the Sacred Heart.

 Reproduced with the permission of the Trustees of the Sisters of Saint Joseph.